aadereiko/threejs_interactions/README.md

 # A Three.js interaction task

 A tasks list:
   - Add a clickable plane (with depth).
-When user hovers this plane, it gets lighter.
+When an user clicks on this plane, a cube appears;
-  - Make this scene responsive and adaptive to all screen resolutions.
+  - The cubes are movable by cells;
-  - Create the list of points outside the cube and project some of them to the box.
+  - It's possible to press on a cube with a pressed shift key and remove it.
-  - Build a surface based on the projected points.
+  - Orbit controls are also provided, and it should work only when a cube is not selected.